Xor-el/CryptoLib4Pascal/README.md

 ---

 **CryptoLib4Pascal** brings production-grade cryptography to Delphi and FreePascal.
-From AES-GCM and ChaCha20-Poly1305 to ECDSA, Ed25519, RSA, Argon2, and X.509 certificates -- everything you need to build secure applications in Object Pascal, released under the permissive [MIT License](LICENSE).
+From AES-GCM and ChaCha20-Poly1305 to ECDSA, EdDSA, RSA, Argon2, and X.509 certificates -- everything you need to build secure applications in Object Pascal, released under the permissive [MIT License](LICENSE).

 ## Table of Contents